-The architecture for the Ooyala Flex utilizes a micro-service approach.
-The whole Ooyala Flex system including Ooyala Flex Enterprise, Events, Authorization, MAM, and Web Transfer are containers, and it is entirely up to the client how they want to run those containers.
+The architecture for Ooyala Flex utilizes a micro-service approach.
+The whole Ooyala Flex system including: Ooyala Flex Enterprise, Events, Authorization, MAM, and Web Transfer are containers, and it is entirely up to you (the client) how you want to run these containers.
 The main advantages of this micro-service approach are as follows:

 - The architecture is fully containerized, and so, there is no fixed architecture.

 - Each client can run the containers in their own configuration, and host them using any provider they like, such as Azure, Amazon Web Services, and so forth.

 - Clients can pick and choose which services they want.
 A client might only require certain Ooyala Flex services, e.g. Ooyala Flex Enterprise, with just MAM, and Web Transfer.